“ANTI-ABORTION” IS ABOUT CONTROLLING FEMALE SEXUALITY

-So Chris Matthews hit the nail on the head when he brought up punishment, but not quite in the way he may have intended.
+So Chris Matthews hit the nail on the head when he brought up punishment, but in way different than he may have intended.
 When Trump admitted that women seeking abortions must be punished, he unintentionally revealed the underlying weakness of the “abortion is murder” equation.
 Meanwhile, the desperate backpedaling by the Republican Party and even his own campaign reveals that the “right to life” position on abortion has little to do with protecting the rights of the fetus as a human being.
 In short, almost everyone on the right acknowledges that abortion is not the moral equivalent to murder.
 This is a fundamental problem for a so-called “pro-life” movement that benefits from this very equation.

 If abortion were the moral equivalent to murder, then Trump’s initial position, “there has to be some form of punishment” for the woman, is appropriate.
 Trump may equivocate on the details of what that punishment should be, but every state and the federal government is very clear on the penalties for murder–lifetime imprisonment and, ironically for the so-called pro-life movement, the death penalty.
 This is clear in the law.
 There is no debate.
 The only debate is with what to do with women who experience a miscarriage.
 Should they all be investigated?
 If it is found that a woman participated in any activity that might be construed as harmful to the fetus should she be tried for second-degree murder, manslaughter even if involuntary?